tenzir/tenzir/doc/vast.1.md

 OVERVIEW
 --------

+VAST is a platform for network forensics.
+Similar to a datawarehouse, the system archives large amounts of data and features a type-safe query engine.
-VAST is a distributed platform for large-scale network forensics.
-Its modular system architecture is exclusively implemented in terms of the actor model.
+Internally, VAST exhibits a modular architecture implemented entirely in terms of the actor model.
 In this model, concurrent entities (actors) execute in parallel and communicate asynchronously solely via message passing.
-Users spawn system components as actors and connect them together to create a custom ecosystem.
+Users spawn system components as actors on one or more nodes and connect them together to create a custom topology.

 DESCRIPTION
 -----------

-The `vast` executable enables users to manage a VAST ecosystem: one or more **node**s run various components, such as event sources and sinks for data import/export, issuing queries, or retrieving statistics about system components.
+The `vast` executable enables users to manage a VAST topology: one or more **node**s run various components, such as event sources and sinks for data import/export, issuing queries, or retrieving statistics about system components.
 The following key actors exist: